+ What is ketamine?

 + If ketamine therapy is working for me, how soon will I begin to feel better or notice a difference?

 For some people they can experience positive effects within an hour of finishing the infusion.
-For others, they will not notice an effect until after their second or third infusion.
+For others, they will not notice an effect until after their fourth or fifth infusion.
 Commonly the effect is gradual and subtle, noticing thoughts of sadness and hopelessness to begin to lift and go away.
 Occasionally some people may have a dramatic effect.
 Function (going out, doing things you enjoy, work) improve before mood does.
 With improved function you are able to more fully participate and engage in your treatment plan, thus improving your success rate!

 + What is the price of ketamine infusions?